Jermy-Lee/Assignment1/README.md

 # Assignment1
-Making a website for casual Call of Duty players so they can create the best loadouts.
+Making a website for casual Call of Duty players so they are familiar with the game.